amazon-connect/amazon-connect-chatjs/README.md

 Find build artifacts in **dist** directory -  This will generate a file called `amazon-connect-chat.js` - this is the full Connect ChatJS API which you will want to include in your page.

 ### Initialization
 Setup the globalConfig and logger for ChatJS to use.
+If no `globalConfig` object is supplied, no logger will work and the default values for fields like `region` will be used.
 ```
 var logger = {
   debug: (data) => {console.debug(data);},